khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 Historically, buttons have been ordered by importance from left to right.
 This means primary buttons on the left, followed by secondary buttons, and so on.

-By default, affirmative actions are positioned to the left and dismissive actions are positioned to the right.
+By default, all buttons are aligned to the left of their container.
 Deviate from this default if there's a strong reason.

 In all cases, affirmative actions are positioned to the outer edge of a container.
 This means that on left-aligned buttons the affirmative action is the left-most action, and on right-aligned buttons, the affirmative action is the right-most action.